-On top of presenting your own research, you can also volunteer to act as an JURE 2023 Chair in a paper, poster or roundtable session.
+On top of presenting your own research, you can also volunteer to act as an JURE 2025 Chair in a paper, poster or roundtable session.

-Do you wish to act as a chair for JURE 2023?
+Do you wish to act as a chair for JURE 2025?
 You can either sign up when submitting your proposal, or directly through your EARLI account.
 All appointed chairs will be notified of their chairing duties upon publication of the conference programme.

-For each session at JURE 2023, chairs are asked to do two key things.
-Firstly, the chair acts as the Master of Ceremonies for the session, ensuring everyone keeps to the allotted time.
+For each session at JURE 2025, chairs are asked to do two key things.
+Firstly, the chair acts as the Master of Ceremonies for the session, ensuring that the session runs in an orderly manner and that presenters keep to the allotted time.

 Secondly, the chair is an enabler of interaction and discussion, one of the most important aspects of a research conference.
-Find out more about what this role entails at bit.ly/EARLI2023_CHAIR
+Find out more about what this role entails at bit.ly/EARLI2025-CHAIR.